Courses

 Music development plan

 Schools are asked to publish a music development plan that captures their curricular and co-curricular offer and sets out how it will be staffed and funded.
-The Eckington School music development plan is available below:
+Our school music development plan is available below:

 Skills and requirements